 Plenty of competition.
 Few positions.
 Everyone eager, dressed up in their nice suits and dresses.

 How do you stand out?
 How do you even find an internship to apply for?

-Well, if you are going to college, that is the obvious first place to look.
+Well, if you're going to college, that's the obvious first place to look.